Clinch raises $3M for personalized video ads

 Speaking of competition, Clinch recently hired Boaz Cohen as its chief product officer and head of business development.
 Cohen was previously senior vice president of biz dev at personalized video company Eyeview — he said he was impressed by Clinch’s initial campaigns and clients (while the company is headquartered in the New York, its first campaigns ran in Latin America and Asia, with clients including Walmart and AT&T), and by its “commitment to dynamic personalization, especially on Facebook.”

-In fact, Clinch is currently participating in the Facebook Marketing API Accelerator .
+In fact, Clinch is currently participating in the Facebook Marketing API Accelerator.
 Etzioni said Clinch can already deliver personalized videos to Facebook, but by participating in the accelerator, he’s hoping to create “a very unique solution to be able to dynamically change and target videos.”

 Etzioni said the Series A funding should help Clinch expand its U.S. sales team.
 (The R&D team is based in Israel.)
 The round was led by Richard Gati, head of BXR Partners’ Singapore office.Featured Image: Smartline/Shutterstock